The verdict

 What it actually is: a lot of bike for the money

 The XF Pro's whole pitch is value.
-It runs a 72V, 12 kW peak motor with a big torque figure and hits a real 60 mph, all wrapped in a light 127 lb chassis.
+It runs a 72V, 12 kW peak motor with a big torque figure and is listed at 60 mph by its US dealers, all wrapped in a light 127 lb chassis (see the top-speed note below — Arctic Leopard's own page says 45).
 That's flagship-adjacent performance at a mid-tier price — the kind of spec sheet that used to cost $6,000+.
 And unlike some budget imports, it has real US parts support (dealers like Charged Cycle Works and REVRides), which matters more than the spec sheet once you actually own it.

 The honest caveats